bitrix24/b24restdocs/api-reference/disk/file/disk-file-upload-version.md

 >
 > Who can execute the method: any user

-The method `disk.file.uploadversion` uploads a new version of a file.
+The method `disk.file.uploadversion` uploads a new version of the file.

 ## Parameters